acid-design-lab/DESignSolvents/README.md

 Each folder in this repository contains files specific to one of the three physico-chemical properties predicted in this work.

 ### Databases
-`CSV` files are the database of the corresponding physico-chemical property and the dataset used to train machine learning models.
+`CSV` files contain the data of the corresponding physico-chemical property and the dataset used to train machine learning models.

 ### Data engineering and analysis
 `DataAnalysis` notebook contains the main processing steps, such as SMILES parsing, removal of duplicates, exploratory data analysis, etc.